Nielsbishere/core/docs/oiRM.md

 'topologyMode' is defined in ogc.md; important ones are triangle, points and lines.
 'fillMode' is how the polygons are processed; most commonly fill (see ogc.md).
 'miscs' how many miscs are in this file.
+'indexOperations' is how many index operations are in the file; this is the optimization of indices and is only available in triangle mode.
+Only available in compression mode.
 'vertices' how many vertices are in this file.
 'indices' how many indices are in this file (0 if there's no indices present).

 ## RMVBO
 ```cpp
 struct RMVBO {